Black & Brown Faces in America's Wild Places (20th Anniversary Edition)

 $22.00

-Encourage diversity in outdoor wilderness areas by reading interviews with 20 people of color who have active roles in nature.
+Encourage greater diversity in outdoor and wilderness spaces through interviews with 20 African Americans who have strong connections to nature.

 During his travels around the country as a wildlife photographer, Dudley Edmondson made a concerning observation: he was the only person of color in many of the wilderness locations he visited.
 He began asking himself some important questions: